tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Explain the intuition of how weights of neurons are determined.

-* Understand how choice of inputs and hidden layers apply to problems regression and classification.
+* Understand how the choice of inputs and hidden layers apply to problems with regression and classification.

 * Experiment with architecture in Tensor Flow playground.